ned14/llfio/Readme.md

 - [ ] Rename all ParseProjectVersionFromHpp etc to parse_project_version_from_hpp etc
 - [ ] In DEBUG builds, have io_handle always not fill buffers passed to remind people to use pointers returned!
-- [ ] DLL library edition appears to not be encoding extended error code detail because it's not sharing a single ringbuffer_log.
-Hard to fix given Outcome could be being used by multiple libraries as a header only library, need to figure out some global fix e.g. named shared memory.
-Make log disc stored while we are at it.
 - KernelTest needs to be generating each test kernel as a standalone DLL so it can be fuzzed, coverage calculated, bloat calculated, ABI dumped etc
   - Easy coverage is the usual gcov route => coveralls.io or gcovr http://gcovr.com/guide.html